We Know You Want One, But Do You Really *Need* a Kitchen Island? Chances Are You Don't — Here's How to Make the Call

 When is a kitchen island essential?

-While we've weighed up situations when you don't really need a kitchen island, or when it wouldn't be advised to include one, there are also certain situations when a kitchen island is actually considered to be an essential feature.
+While we've weighed up situations when you don't need a kitchen island, or when it wouldn't be advised to include one, there are also certain situations when a kitchen island is actually considered to be an essential feature.

 This is often the case when the size of the room is excessively large or open-plan, explains construction expert Al Ruggie of ASAP Restoration LLC.
-"In these cases, an island not only sets the space apart visually, but is also provides additional surfaces and structures that impede echoing in larger rooms.
+"In these cases, an island not only sets the space apart visually but also provides additional surfaces and structures that impede echoing in larger rooms.
 Great rooms without big tables and rugs sound like echo chambers, so if the space is big enough, an island might be one of the only ways to make having conversations in the room a tolerable experience."

 So, the simple answer here is that if you can comfortably fit an island into your kitchen, it's advisable to do so.
 Not only does it provide an opportunity to make a style statement, but it will also improve the functionality and flow of your kitchen.